cberner/redb/docs/design.md

 # Commit strategies

+All redb transactions are atomic, and use one of the following commit strategies.

 ## Non-durable commits
 redb supports "non-durable" commits, meaning that there is no guarantee of durability.
 However, in the event of a crash the database is still guaranteed to be consistent, and will return to either the last non-durable commit or the last